1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Airy Adornments

-stay comfortable while walking around by only packing outfit adornments are composed of airy, breathable fabrics
+stay comfortable while walking around by only packing outfit adornments composed of airy, breathable fabrics

 Fashion-Forward Flats